 2. Know Your Audience

-Knowledge of the audience is essential when conducting keyword research.
+Knowledge of the audience is another crucial factor in keyword research checklist.
 First, describe your target market by some major characteristics like customers’ age, gender, income, and education level.
 For instance, if you have an online fitness program, your audience might be men and women who want to improve their health and are between the ages of 20 and 40 years.

 Second, find out more about their demographics, personality, and preferences in terms of interests, values, habits, and obstacles.
 For instance, your fitness audience may be interested in a healthy lifestyle, engage in activities such as yoga and may not have the time to exercise.
 This insight allows you to determine which keywords and topics are of interest to them.